JuliaClimate/ClimateTools.jl/README.md

 [![](https://img.shields.io/badge/docs-stable-blue.svg)](https://balinus.github.io/ClimateTools.jl/stable)
 [![](https://img.shields.io/badge/docs-latest-blue.svg)](https://balinus.github.io/ClimateTools.jl/latest)

-This package is a collection of commonly-used tools in Climate Science.
+This package is a collection of commonly-used tools in Climate science.
 Basics of climate field analysis will be covered, with some forays into exploratory techniques.
 The package is aimed to ease the typical steps of analysis climate models outputs and observed time series from weather stations.

 This package is registered on METADATA.jl and can be added with `Pkg.add("ClimateTools")` and used with `using ClimateTools`.